 The team can help make transitions between care settings smoother, such as when a patient moves from the hospital to either a rehab center or his/her own home.

 Who can benefit from palliative care?

-Patients of any age, including children, can benefit from this care at any stage of an illness or injury can benefits.
+Patients of any age, including children, can benefit from this care at any stage of an illness or injury.

 Where can patients receive these services?